 Self-sufficiency ≠ maximum value

-Timeline to scale
+Timeline to automation COE scale

-- Backlog.
-Your automation candidate list for making the investment case and setting management expectations.
+- Backlog: Your automation candidate list for making the investment case and setting management expectations.
 It is the oil that keeps the program engine running.

-- Robot-way.
-This design approach results in better, more resilient and valuable automations.
+- Robot-way: This design approach results in better, more resilient and valuable automations.
 It helps you assemble fragments into high-value automations.

 Intelligent robotic process automation (RPA/IPA) programs run on costly software and infrastructure.
-By now, you have enterprise-scale infrastructure to avoid inexplicable failures.
+By now, you have the enterprise-scale infrastructure to avoid inexplicable failures.
 If not, we can help.
 Most infrastructure needs updates after the first year.

 We help manage your platform license commitments, preferably as your reseller.
 Generally, robots use subscription-basis licenses discounted for term, quantity and multi-year prepayment.
 Having too many unused robots creates unnecessary licensing and infrastructure expenses.